3ddesign/docker_test/frontend/README.md

   }
 }

-export default DangerButton;
+export default.conf DangerButton;
 ```

-Be aware of the [difference between default and named exports](http://stackoverflow.com/questions/36795819/react-native-es-6-when-should-i-use-curly-braces-for-import/36796281#36796281).
+Be aware of the [difference between default.conf and named exports](http://stackoverflow.com/questions/36795819/react-native-es-6-when-should-i-use-curly-braces-for-import/36796281#36796281).
 It is a common source of mistakes.

-We suggest that you stick to using default imports and exports when a module only exports a single thing (for example, a component).
-That’s what you get when you use `export default Button` and `import Button from './Button'`.
+We suggest that you stick to using default.conf imports and exports when a module only exports a single thing (for example, a component).
+That’s what you get when you use `export default.conf Button` and `import Button from './Button'`.

 Named exports are useful for utility modules that export several functions.
-A module may have at most one default export and as many named exports as you like.
+A module may have at most one default.conf export and as many named exports as you like.

 Learn more about ES6 modules: